 Family and social life

 This is one of the most difficult aspects of any diet.
 Your family, friends or colleagues may occasionally urge you to eat the wrong type of food.
-Most people have been taught their entire life that is best to eat whole meal bread or a low-fat yogurt.
+Most people have been taught their entire life that it's best to eat wholemeal bread or a low-fat yogurt.
 Another myth that most people believe is that cardio exercise is ideal for weight loss.
 Don't be surprised even if your doctor advises you that a low-carb diet is harmful.
 Most doctors have been exposed to the low-fat "campaign" for decades.

-Big Fat Lies is a short and entertaining video that will explains the issues with conventional approaches.
+Big Fat Lies is a short and entertaining video that explains the issues with conventional approaches.
 Keep in mind that some people are impossible to convince no matter how strong the evidence is - it should not be your aim.
 In the end, this is your personal choice and you have nothing to prove to anyone.
 It will not take long before they realize how wrong they were!

 What is the minimum amount of carbohydrates I should eat?

 Many wonder if it's actually safe to be on a VLC diet, such as 20 grams of net carbs or less per day.
 Is it good for you not to eat any carbohydrates when your body, especially your brain, needs it in the form of glucose?
-The answer is simple: our body doesn't need carbohydrates from food consumed at all.
+The answer is simple: Your body doesn't need carbohydrates from food consumed at all.
 It can make glucose from protein using a process known as gluconeogenesis.
 It has been estimated that about 200 grams of glucose can be generated daily just from protein (Dr. John Briffa, Escape the Diet Trap, chapter 14, 2012).
 If you use the KetoDiet iPad app, I encourage you to specify your weight and body fat percentage.
-Eating too much of protein may even disrupt ketosis and have an impact on your weight loss.
+Eating too much protein may even disrupt ketosis and have an impact on your weight loss.
 Instead, your body uses ketones, a product of incomplete breakdown of free fatty acids (FFA) in the liver.
 The main purpose of ketones is to replace glucose as a fat-derived fuel for the brain.

 You can read more about carbs in my posts here: All You Need to Know About Carbs on Low-Carb Ketogenic Diet and How Many Carbs per Day on Low-Carb Ketogenic Diet? and Total Carbs or Net Carbs: What Really Counts?